It’s back. Love Island was one of the TV events of the year last year and proved to be one of ITV’s biggest hits.

 Where is Love Island set?

-The new series of Love Island will now be filmed in a villa South Africa, just as stunning as the previous.
+The new series of Love Island will now be filmed in a villa in Mallorca, just as stunning as the previous.

 It is possible that some contestants could once again be shipped off to a rival villa or new contestants could enter at a later date – but we’ll have wait to find out.